Pentagon email floats suspending Spain from NATO, other steps over Iran rift, source says

 One option in the email envisions suspending "difficult" countries from important or prestigious positions at NATO, the official said.

-President Donald Trump has harshly criticised NATO allies for not sending their navies to help open the Strait of Hormuz, which was closed to global shipping following the start of the air war on Feb 28.
+President Donald Trump has harshly criticized NATO allies for not sending their navies to help open the Strait of Hormuz, which was closed to global shipping following the start of the air war on February 28.

 He has also declared he is considering withdrawing from the alliance.

-“Wouldn’t you if you were me?”
-Mr Trump asked Reuters in an April 1 interview, in response to a question about whether the US pulling out of NATO was a possibility.
+"Wouldn't you if you were me?"
+Trump asked Reuters in an April 1 interview, in response to a question about whether the U.S. pulling out of NATO was a possibility.

 But the email does not suggest that the United States do so, the official said.
 It also does not propose closing bases in Europe.